 CFDs

 A CFD (Contract for Difference) enables the trader to speculate on currencies, stocks and other assets without paying stamp duty.
-Profits can be made when the price of an asset goes up or down, making them suitable in both rising and falling markets.
+Profits can be made when the price of an asset goes up OR down, making them suitable in both rising and falling markets.
 CFDs can also be leveraged to generate profits much larger than the actual money invested, but losses are equally leveraged.
 Make sure to check our list of the best CFD brokers for UK traders.

 Forex

 Forex involves trading currencies and using differences in exchange rates to make money.
 The forex market is the world’s biggest and most popular asset trading market.
-Trading can be done 24/7.
 A trader does not have to own currencies directly, but can also profit from up and down price movements through derivatives such as CFDs.
 Using derivatives can often be a much easier way to trade the forex market.
 Use our list of the best forex brokers for UK traders to find a great broker to trade with.

 Bitcoin

 Cryptocurrencies like Bitcoin is a brand new asset class that has seen tremendous growth and volatility since they entered the trading scene.
-There are many options within the cryptocurrency trading space outside of Bitcoin also, like Ethereum and hundreds of other “coins”
+There are many options within the cryptocurrency trading space outside of Bitcoin also, like Ethereum and hundreds of other “coins”.

 Stocks

-Directly investing in stocks is a well-established but very slow method to grow money, where realistic returns are in the 3-7% per year range.
+Directly investing in stocks is a well-established but often slow method to grow money, where realistic returns are in the 3-7% per year range.
 You will also have to pay stamp duty on every investment, which makes short-term stock trading expensive.
 Picking stocks that pay dividends can mitigate the wait somewhat.
 Short-term stock trading is best done with CFDs, as stamp duty does not apply and results can be multiplied significantly due to leverage.

-Social / Copy Trading
+Copy Trading

 Day Trading